istio/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 {{< /text >}}

-In this example, the gateway is terminating TLS (the `tls.mode` configuration of the gateway is `SIMPLE`, not `PASSTHROUGH`) while the virtual service is using TLS based routing .
-The behavior of calculating routing rules occurs after the gateway terminates TLS, so the TLS routing rule will be no effect.
+In this example, the gateway is terminating TLS (the `tls.mode` configuration of the gateway is `SIMPLE`, not `PASSTHROUGH`) while the virtual service is using TLS-based routing.
+The behavior of calculating routing rules occurs after the gateway terminates TLS, so the TLS routing rule will have no effect, and will be over HTTP rather than HTTPS.

-{{< quote >}}
-More specifically, in this example, after TLS termination, the gateway communicates with the destination using the HTTP protocol instead of HTTPS(HTTP over TLS).
-{{< /quote >}}

 With this misconfiguration, you will end up getting 404 responses because the requests will be sent to HTTP routing but there are no HTTP routes configured.